equinix-labs/BGP-Anycast-Workshop/Lab05.md

 ## Validate the new Host and Anycast

-Terraform will now report back three hosts and the new host will be broadcasting BGP to the upstread router.
+Terraform will now report back three hosts and the new host will be broadcasting BGP to the upstream router.
 Let's verify it is all functioning correctly.

 ```
 terraform output